Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

-* **oauth2-server**: Delegate authorizations via OAuth 2.0 and authenticate Tuleap users on third-party apps via OpenID Connect
+* :ref:`oauth2-server <openidconnect_provider>`: Delegate authorizations via OAuth 2.0 and authenticate Tuleap users on third-party apps via OpenID Connect

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.